 Buying an old project motorcycle is a great way to increase your mechanical skills (see my article here about what to look for when buying a project motorcycle).
 Being able to work with your hands and fix things yourself is empowering and exciting.
 Many years ago people used to have to go to mechanic shops and libraries to look through manuals to figure out how things went together.

 After owning a motorcycle for a while you’ll be able to jump in and fix certain things on your cars as well, which will save you tons of money.
-That’s what happened to me, after owning a motorcycle for a while, I learned how similar parts on my car worked and then I didn’t feel so overwhelmed working on my car.
+That’s what happened to me; after owning a motorcycle for a while, I learned how similar parts on my car worked and then I didn’t feel so overwhelmed working on my car.
+Increasing your mechanical skills enables you to do more DIY projects.
 Click here to see my list of recommended tools that are essential to work on your motorcycle.

 Improve Qualities Suitable For Employment